 The beautiful violets are springing up everywhere in the Midwest, in the meadows, on the forest floor and if you are lucky in your back yard.
 They are not just beautiful but are edible too.
 Violets are a great source of food for butterflies and people as well.
 There are so many things you can make with these flowers.
 Today, we will make chrystalized violets that can be used to decorate our cupcakes.

 You will need violet flowers for this recipe.
 Violets can be found in many places.
-If you can’t find them outside, you can get potted ones at stores, just make sure they were not sprayed.
+If you can’t find them outside, you can get potted ones at stores, just make sure they had not sprayed.
 You can make about 80 flowers with the one egg white.
 I pick about 15-20 violets at a time because it is better to work with the freshly picked plant material.
 The flowers do not need to be washed, just make sure you pick them from a clean place free of dirt that have not been sprayed.
 When I pick the flowers, I like to leave a 1″ green stem so I can handle the flowers easier while working with them.
 You can remove the stems at the end.

 If you plan on eating the candid violets, you have to use fresh eggs.
 You can do the fresh egg test to see if your egg is fresh.
 Immerse the egg in a pot of cold water and see if it stays flat on the bottom of the pot.
 It any of the sides move up or the egg moves to the surface of the water, the egg will not be suitable for eating.
 You can still use that egg just don’t eat it.
 Only use fresh eggs that will stay flat on the bottom of a pot when immersed in water if you plan on eating the violets.